Mattiatarabolo/GaussianExpansionCavityMethod.jl/README.md

 - Bouchaud-Mezard model on sparse graphs.
 - Spherical 2-spin model on sparse graphs.

+More details can be found in the [examples](https://Mattiatarabolo.github.io/GaussianExpansionCavityMethod.jl/stable/examples/) folder.

 # Installation

 The package can be installed using the Julia package manager.
 Open Julia and type: